How do I afford all this? Ask a resident… >

 5. Additional Options to Pay For Senior Living

 You could consider selling your home and downsizing to pay for senior living.
-Renting out your home can also offset your monthly Assisted Living cost.
+Renting out your home can also offset your monthly assisted living cost.
 Several options are available; it just takes a little research and exploration to find the right one for you.

 Traditional Ways of Paying For Senior Care